 There are more than 3.5 million miles of rivers and streams across the United States.
 With cuts to state and federal agency budgets, the agencies responsible for ensuring our water is safe lack the personnel and other resources needed to test all of these waterways – especially the smallest (and most vulnerable) ones.
 That’s where you come in.

 Establishing a baseline does not mean monitoring a site once.
 Monitoring the same location – multiple times each year or each month, depending on what you’re monitoring for – creates a baseline that you can defend.
 Your community could be the next Dimock.
 Baseline information is critical to tracking the potential impact of new development in areas around a stream, allowing your community to quickly respond to any water quality changes.

 If development does take place near your stream, don’t stop monitoring!
 Continue checking water quality at the same sites (if it is still safe to get to them and you have permission) to compare before-and-after data.

 Volunteering to monitor water quality not only provides an opportunity to learn new skills and enjoy the outdoors, it also gives us a better and deeper understanding of issues that can affect the health of local streams and rivers.

 The League’s Save Our Streams program offers multiple ways you can get involved in monitoring the health of your local waters, whether you have two minutes or two hours to spare.
 You can also tailor your activities to fit your water quality concerns.
-Visit iwla.org/sos to get started.
+Get started now.